metalbear-co/mirrord/CONTRIBUTING.md

 If new tests are added, decorate them with `cfg_attr` attribute macro to define what the tests target.
 For example, a test which only tests sanity of the ephemeral container feature should be decorated with `#[cfg_attr(not(feature = "ephemeral"), ignore)]`

+On Linux, running tests may exhaust a large amount of RAM and crash the machine.
+To prevent this, limit the number of concurrent jobs by running the command with e.g. `-j 4`

 ### Cleanup